liferay/liferay-frontend-projects/CONTRIBUTING.md

 Although the project is a monorepo, the release policy is per package (each version number is independent of the others).

+> Warning: see the next section if you want to publish a pre-release version.

 To release a new version use `yarn version`

 ```sh